datagovuk/dgu-vagrant-puppet/README.md

 Use the script to clone all the CKAN source repos.

-If using a Vagrant VM, do this step on the host machine, not the VM.
+If using a Vagrant VM, do this step on the host machine, NOT the VM.

 You may need to install git first.